seanr/drupal-fixtures/README.md

 DEPENDENCY
 ==========
-When enabling the module, inject and classloader module is loaded.
+When enabling the module dic is loaded.